IntelliVault/IntelliVault-frontend/README.md

 - **Blockscout** - For the amazing MCP server and multi-chain analytics
 - **Hardhat** - For the best-in-class smart contract development tools
+- **PayPal USD** - For providing PYUSD as a stablecoin settlement layer
 - **ETHOnline 2025** - For the opportunity to build and innovate
 - **Google Gemini** - For the powerful LLM capabilities
 - **Reown/WalletConnect** - For seamless wallet integration